sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 decided via the LPM table.

 - **Static** :  when an entry is created in the table, the exact physical address (PA) is known; there is no mapping (lookup).
-- **Mapping** : for a particular entry, the desired behavior is to intercept the traffic and exempt it from the standard routing, in order to apply different actions than the ones associated with the rest of the traffic.
+- **Mapping** : for a particular entry, the desired behavior is to route to dynamic destination based on mapping, in order to apply different actions than the ones associated with the rest of the traffic.

 ## Routing examples

 This section provides guidelines, along with some examples, for how to build routing tables statically and/or by using mapping.
 It includes the types of entries an LPM routing table may contain.
-We'll describe the various entries as we progess with the explanation.
+We'll describe the various entries as we progress with the explanation.

 ### Example route table (basic customer setup)